Quick Summary

 The Green Revolution started at the beginning of the mid-20th century.
 William S. Gaud of the United States Agency for International Development coined the term “Green Revolution.”
 The initiative aimed to alleviate hunger in the Mexican and Indian subcontinent by cultivating high-yielding varieties (HYVs), such as rice and wheat.
 Scientists developed genetically improved varieties of wheat and rice by incorporating genes responsible for photo-insensitivity in rice.
 Indian scientists tested these HYVs of wheat and rice in 1962 and 1964, and they allowed the adaptation of these varieties in the agriculture sector of India.

 Green Revolution brought HYVs with new agricultural practices like using chemical pesticides (harmful practices), use of tractors, and controlling water supply to the crops (done with the help of canals and tube wells).
+These advancements significantly impacted rice production, particularly in the highest rice producing state in India, West Bengal, as well as in other states like Punjab and Haryana.

 Also Read:-